 There is often support for map-reduce queries which helps a bit with queries.

 Spatial databases are strange beasts.

-- Generally, they’re an add-on to an existing database.
-For instance postgis
+Generally, they’re an add-on to an existing database.
+For instance postgis for postgresql.

 Feel free to try out databases.
 Different types of databases, too.

 My name is Reinout van Rees and I work a lot with Python (programming language) and Django (website framework).
 I live in The Netherlands and I'm happily married to Annie van Rees-Kooiman.

 Most of my website content is in my weblog.
 You can keep up to date by subscribing to the automatic feeds (for instance with Google reader):